geekodour/mogoz/content/posts/20231116010456-two_phase_locking_2pl.md

 -   Once the transaction is complete
 -   Release all locks (shrink)
--   No more locks can be acquired
+-   No more locks can be acquired in this phase, only release

 ### Issues {#issues}